Hackley Public Library

 As required by Michigan P.A.
-212, only individuals 18 years of age or older or minors who are accompanied by their parent or guardian may use the Internet unrestricted.
-Use of the Internet by individuals under 18 years of age must be filtered.
+212, use of the Internet by individuals under 18 years of age or by minors who are not accompanied by their parent of guardian must be filtered.
 Filters may be disabled for individuals 18 years of age or older upon request.

 Users of the Hackley Public Library’s Internet connection are responsible for adherence to any copyright, licensing, and other applicable laws and regulations.